- Santa Clara Celebrates Start of Family Justice Center Construction

 The 20-courtoom Family Justice Center will replace six leased facilities and consolidate all family-related services, including Family Court, Juvenile Dependency, and Drug Court, into a single facility.
 It will include a self-help center, family court services, a child waiting area, and space for justice partners.
 It will also include a secure central holding area as well as separate hallways for in-custody detainees.

-The AOC, the Superior Court, and Santa Clara County are collaborating on the proposed project.
-The County donated the proposed site, located across the street from the San Jose Downtown Superior Court on the block bounded by North 1st Street, West St. James Street, North Market Street, and Devine Street.
-Funding for the project will come from SB 1407 funds, court funds, and proceeds from the sale of a vacated courthouse.
+Judicial Council staff, the Superior Court, and Santa Clara County are collaborating on the project.
+The County donated the major portion of the site, located across the street from the San Jose Downtown Superior Court on the block bounded by North 1st Street, West St. James Street, North Market Street, and Devine Street.
+Funding for the project comes from SB 1407 funds, court funds, and proceeds from the sale of a vacated courthouse.

 California Environmental Quality Act (CEQA) Compliance